hissp.reader module#

 Process the backslashes in a token.

-Macros often produce strings in one of these forms, via ' or repr on a string object.
+Macros often produce strings in one of these forms, via quote or repr on a string object.

-Determines if form could have been read from a Lissp string literal.
+Determines if form could have been read from a Lissp Unicode token.

 It’s not enough to check if the form has a string type.
-Several token types such as control words, symbols, and Python injections, read in as strings.
+Several token types such as a control token, symbol token, or fragment token, read in as a str atom.
 Macros may need to distinguish these cases.

 Determines if symbol can be qualified with a module.

-Can’t be quote, __import__, any Python reserved word, a prefix auto-gensym, already qualified, method syntax, or a module handle; and must be a valid identifier or attribute identifier.
+Can’t be quote, __import__, any Python reserved word, a prefix auto-gensym, fully qualified, method syntax, or a module handle; and must be a valid identifier or attribute identifier.

 Transpiles the named Python modules from Lissp.